 If stuck, create a list of adjectives that describe the student.
 Then use these words to write the report card comments.

-Points To Remember When Writing Report Card Comments
+General Concepts To Remember When Writing Report Card Comments For Students

 Before you start, make sure you are familiar with the school’s rules regarding writing report card comments.
 Does the school prefer a personalized comment, or do they use general comments?